 Besides upping your chance of admission, another motivating factor could be that the sooner you apply, the sooner you'll hear back.
 You might hear back just a couple weeks after applying, or the school might send out notifications on certain fixed dates throughout application season.
 Either way, the sooner you submit your app to them, the sooner they can give you an answer.

 RA, unlike ED and some EA programs, is not restrictive.
 You can still apply anywhere else you want.
-Some schools with rolling admissions include Penn State University, University of Pittsburgh, Rutgers, University of Minnesota, Indiana University, Michigan State, Roger Williams, University of Maine, University of New Haven, Pace, University of Alabama, and the University of Tulsa.
+Some schools with rolling admissions include Penn State University, University of Pittsburgh, Indiana University, Michigan State, University of Maine, University of New Haven, University of Alabama, and the University of Tulsa.

 You want to make sure you're not breaking any rules or mixing up any key dates as you go through the process.
 With all these dates and deadlines, how can you keep track of everything?

 Keeping Track of College Application Deadlines